TEAMAI4SG/Lab7-Intro-Git-GitHub/README.md

 **1. Create a New Repository:**

    a.
 To get to the dashboard:
      1) Look for a link or icon labeled “Dashboard” or similar in the main              navigation menu.
      2) Click on it to access the dashboard, where you can manage your                  repositories.

 ![Picture 4](screenshots/Picture4.png)

    b.
 Click on the new button to create a new repository.

    c.
 Fill in the repository name, description (optional), and choose between a       public or private repository.
-A public repository is accessible to anyone, which is great for open-source projects where you want to share your code with the world and allow others to contribute.
+      A public repository is accessible to anyone, which is great for open-           source projects where you want to share your code with the world and            allow others to contribute.
 A private repository, on the other hand,            restricts access to only those you explicitly share it with, which is           ideal for sensitive projects or when you want to control who can see and        contribute to your code.

 ![Picture 5](screenshots/Picture5.png)

    d.
 Check the box to initialize the repository with a ‘README’ file.

    e.
 Click ‘Create repository’.

 **2. Navigate the Repository:**

    a.
 In your newly created repository, you will see several tabs: **Code,            Issues, Pull requests, Actions, Projects, Security, Insights, and               Settings.**

 ![Picture 6](screenshots/Picture6.png)

    b.
 Explore each tab to understand its purpose:

 1) **Code:** This section contains the source code and project files.
 It is the main section where you can view and manage all the project files.
 2) **Issues:** Track bugs, tasks, and feature requests.
 It is a great way to keep track of tasks and improvements.